DrDB-ai/HIPAA-Compliance-Diagnoser/README.md

 ### Database Activity Monitoring Check

 This check verifies if database activity monitoring is enabled to detect unauthorized access or suspicious activities related to patient data.

+Details for DBMS specific checks can be accessed in the application.

 ## Installation